 Québec patients must pay physician fees in addition, and can request reimbursement from le Ministère de la Santé (because there is no agreement between Québec and Ontario for government payment of physician fees).
-Most blood and imaging tests are covered by government insurance.
+Most blood and imaging tests are covered by government insurance since this is a medically necessary off-label therapy using Health Canada-approved medications.

 Canadian patients with a valid Health Card receive most imaging and blood tests and doctor visits at no charge.
 Patients with no Canadian healthcare coverage must pay physician fees and blood/imaging test fees.

 Circulating tumour cell counts are not covered by government insurance (less than $600 per test).
-PET/CT is about $2300 per test, but is usually not required.
+PET/CT is about $2300 per test, and is usually not required.
 There are additional charges for chemosensitizing drugs (if needed).
 Patients who have been treated previously with several chemos may have carboplatin resistance, requiring the addition of one of these drugs.
 See below under CHEMOSENSITIZING DRUGS.

 Private medical insurance may not cover SEF chemo in Canada.
 Please check with your insurance company.
 The Berkeley Institute does not accept direct payment from insurance.
 Our experience is that off-label chemo may not be covered by Canadian private insurance plans, unless prescribed by a Canadian oncologist.
 Therapy for our SEF chemo patients is prescribed by the Berkeley Institute team.
 Critical Illness Insurance and Health Spending Accounts should cover SEF chemo.
 Life insurance may allow advance payment of a lump sum for patients diagnosed with a life-threatening illness like cancer.
 Finally, you may contact a medical financing company such as Medicard or CreditMedical for quick financing with a monthly repayment plan.
 Medicor is registered with both companies.